GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 In Firefox on Linux it would look like this:

-// FIXME: replace by original-1.png

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/hyJWXo3xO7AlrlE3I61F.png", alt="Notification with title and body text in Firefox on Linux.", width="521", height="74" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/53pAkj17dCQhnODMk2jq.png", alt="Notification with title and body text in Firefox on Linux.", width="521", height="74" %}

 This is what the notification with a lot of text in the title and body looks like in Chrome on
 Linux: